dscrug/dscrug.github.io/codelabs/how-to-write-a-codelab.md

 ## Introduction
 Duration: 6

-### What You’ll Learn
+### What We'll Learn
-In this codelab you'll learn the basic "Hello World" of machine learning where, instead of programming explicit rules in a language such as Java or C++, you'll build a system that is trained on data to infer the rules that determine a relationship between numbers.
+In this codelab we'll learn the basic "Hello World" of machine learning where, instead of programming explicit rules in a language such as Java or C++, we'll build a system that is trained on data to infer the rules that determine a relationship between numbers.

 Consider the following problem: You're building a system that performs activity recognition for fitness tracking.
 You might have access to the speed at which a person is moving, and attempt to infer their activity based on this speed using a conditional: